polirritmico/telescope-lazy-plugins.nvim/README.md

 ---@field custom_entries? table<LazyPluginsCustomEntry|LazyPluginsData> Table to pass custom entries to the picker.
 ---@field live_grep? table Options to pass into the `live_grep` telescope builtin picker
 ---@field ignore_imports? string[]|table<string, boolean> Array of imports to ignore
+---@field config_viewer?
+LazyPluginsConfigViewer

+---@alias LazyPluginsDataField
+--- | "name" Name of the plugin showed in the picker
+--- | "full_name" Full name of the plugin repository (account/repo)
+--- | "filepath" Full file path to the plugin lua configuration
+--- | "line" Line number of the plugin definition in the lua file
+--- | "repo_url" Url to the repo
+--- | "repo_dir" Path to the local repository clone
+--- | "file" Path to the config filename showed in the picker

+---@alias LazyPluginsConfigViewer
+--- | "float" Default.
+Open the plugin config in a float window.
+--- | "tab" Open the plugin config in a new tab.
 ```

 </details>